Calculating the ROI of HR Software in summary:

 For example, a pulse survey carried out by insurance consultants Gallacher found that 38% of HR professionals find it difficult to get buy-in with new initiatives, with “leadership doesn’t understand the value of the investment” as the top-cited reason.

 It’s not just the monetary outlay which can put off key stakeholders outside of HR.
 In our experience of speaking to key HR decision makers, there can often be a ‘fear of the new’, or ‘if it ain’t broken, don’t fix it’ attitude.
-This is especially true of businesses that have expanded beyond their SME roots, but still rely on engrained, manual HR processes.
+This is especially true of businesses that have expanded beyond their SME roots, but still rely on ingrained, manual HR processes.

 So, in the face of reluctance from senior managers or fear of adapting to something new and unknown, how do you go about getting sign-off for investment in a new HR software solution?